luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 At Level 3, you can spend up to 5&nbsp;GP per week on items of any complexity, given the appropriate time frame.

-Level 4 is the same as Level 3, except that you also have the capability to make even Rare and Restricted items available (at the gamemaster's discretion).
+Level 4 is the same as Level 3, except that you also have the capability to make even Rare and Restricted items available (at the gamemaster’s discretion).

 In most cases, acquiring the gear is simply a matter of exploiting your Resources trait and waiting the proper amount of time, assuming the desired item is available ([Acquiring Gear During Missions](../16/02-acquiring-gear.md#acquiring-gear-during-missions)).
 At the GM’s discretion, however, using Resources may require an appropriate Persuade Test (to convince another party to part ways with the item) or perhaps a Research Test (to find a source).